tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 2) a barotropic hydrodynamic model constrained by data assimilation, or 3) an unconstrained hydrodynamic model [Stammer2014]_.

+Similar to ocean tides, solid Earth tides are tidal deformations due to gravitational undulations based on the relative positions of the Earth, moon and sun.
+Within ``pyTMD``, the tidal deformation of the Earth is modeled using a Load Love number formalism taking into account the effects of mantle anelasticity [Mathews1997]_ [Wahr1981]_.
+The formalism for estimating the solid Earth tides is based upon IERS Conventions.
+Basic ephemerides for the sun and moon can be calculated within ``pyTMD``, and high-resolution ephemerides for the sun and moon can be downloaded from the Jet Propulsion Laboratory.

 Load and ocean pole tides are driven by variations in the Earth's figure axis.
 These pole tides are due to Earth's ellipsoidal shape shifting as the rotation axis of the Earth moves with respect to the mean pole location, and for the case of ocean pole tides the centripetal effects of polar motion on the ocean.
+The formalism for estimating the pole tides is also based upon IERS Conventions.
-The Earth Orientation Parameters (EOPs) necessary for computing load pole and ocean pole tide variations are included within the ``pyTMD`` program.
+The Earth Orientation Parameters (EOPs) necessary for computing load pole and ocean pole tide variations are included within ``pyTMD``.

 Tide Model Formats
 ##################